 Training deskless employees

-New standards may create some new roles and eliminate old.
+While management measures its employees, new standards may create some new roles and eliminate old.
 As managers identify where they need more people and where they need less, the main goal should be to retain top performers, even if that means cross-training for another job.
 It's important to leverage individual differences and value diversity while maintaining consistent standards that provide the best customer experience.

-Encouraging teamwork in a mobile workforce
+Encouraging employee engagement and teamwork in a mobile workforce

 Focus on the big picture.
 Create versatile teams with cross-training so that each member can contribute whatever is needed, and cooperation can thrive.
-Teams that are motivated by and committed to performance goals will work together and support each other to get the job done.
+Employees that are motivated by and committed to performance goals will work together and support each other to get the job done.

-As noted in article on managing restaurant employees by Greg Dyer in FSR Magazine, companies that take time to plan and install new systems now will be in position to succeed when the economy takes off.
+As noted in article on managing restaurant employees by Greg Dyer in FSR Magazine, businesses that take time to plan and install new systems now will be in position to succeed when the economy takes off.